 If you find that you are short on cabinet space, you can store cups and mugs using an undershelf cup holder.
 Another space saving option is to use an undershelf basket to store non-breakable items like filters, boxes of tea, marshmallows or a container of sugar packets.
 With a little extra counter space, you can use a mug stand for super easy access and a small container or basket to store a small number of products on your counter with any extras going in the pantry.
 Choose the right hook and you can even hang mugs underneath of your cabinets!

 The counter space below your beverage cabinet is the best place to keep your coffee maker, electric kettle or any other appliances you need to make your favorite daily beverage.
+Having a coffee machine in your kitchen is a staple for a lot of people, they cannot start their day without having a cup of freshly brewed coffee, there are so many coffee machines that are out there for people to shop around for, I have had many recommendations for my kitchen, such as a Sage Coffee Machine, my friends love theirs and they try to get everyone they know to get one!
+The choice is yours, but if you’re a coffee-lover, you can’t go wrong with a coffee machine, and it won’t clutter your kitchen tops.
 Try to keep a good portion of your counter clear for mixing and pouring your beverages.
 If you use k-cups, you can use a container, glass vase or one of these products specifically designed for storing the K-Cups.
 Due to their negative impact on the environment, we are not huge fans of k-cups, however, if you do have a k-cup device there are reusable filters available for some models so you can still have the comfort and convenience of making just one cup.
 If you choose this option, make sure to have your coffee grounds and loose teas organized and easily accessible.

 Having a drawer available under your beverage cabinet is a blessing.
 Use it, along with drawer organizers, to store accessories such as bags, tea balls, strainers, and teaspoons.
 Still have more space in the drawer?
 Use it to store all your wine openers, bottle stoppers, wine charms and stir sticks.